SAEON/mnemosyne/README.md

 # Background

-I started looking at using a file server that supports the HTTP GET Range header, thinking that this would be a good way of registering out-db NetCDF files in PostGIS.
-However this doesn't work - NetCDF files over a network require an OPeNDAP interface.

-But a new format for cloud-optimized, multidimensional data (Zarr), and the potential need for SAEON to host (or at least test hosting) cloud-optimized-geotifs (COGs) makes this quick project worthwhile.
+A new format for cloud-optimized, multidimensional data (Zarr), and the potential need for SAEON to host (or at least test hosting) cloud-optimized-geotiffs (COGs) makes this quick project worthwhile.

 # Development

-Install Node.js v18.6.
+Install Node.js v20.2.
 Then setup the project:

 ```sh
 # Clone the repository